 Connected to major internet exchanges in the lower 48 via fiber.

-Operates on S and X bands with K band in planning
+Operates on S and X bands, with Ka band in planning.

-Closes critical space security gaps and reliance on foreign-owned stations
+Closes critical space security gaps; reduces reliance on foreign owned stations.